-- (c) Visiting the workplace of a borrower as a last resort. - (i) A visit to the workplace of a borrower carries the risk of the borrower losing his job or being rated negatively by his supervisors or colleagues.
-Thus, such an approach should be avoided unless all other modes of contacting the borrower have failed. - (ii) The visit should be kept very brief and once the envelope containing the LOD is delivered, the licensed moneylender or debt collector should leave the premises expeditiously. - (iii) In the event that the borrower is not available, the envelope containing the LOD may be handed over to the receptionist (if there is one) or a colleague (if no receptionist is available). - (iv) When engaging with any person in a conversation, including the making of a request to speak with the borrower, the guidance given at sections 3.1 and 3.2 should be observed. - (v) In the event that this mode of contact is pursued, any advice by the workplace occupants (including the borrower) for the licensed moneylender or debt collector to leave the premises should be adhered to, as a refusal to heed the advice may give rise to a case of trespass. - 3.4.3 A licensed moneylender or debt collector may find it needful to contact the borrower via phone in the course of demanding payment of a defaulted loan.
+c.
+Visiting the work place of a borrower as a last resort.

+- i.
+A visit to the work place of a borrower carries the risk of the borrower losing his job or being rated negatively by his supervisors or colleagues.
+Thus, such an approach should be avoided unless all other modes of contacting the borrower have failed. - ii.
+The visit should be kept very brief and once the envelope containing the LOD is delivered, the moneylender or debt collector should leave the premises expeditiously. - iii.
+In the event that the borrower is not available, the envelope containing the LOD may be handed over to the receptionist (if there is one) or a colleague (if no receptionist is available).

+- iv.
+When engaging with any person in a conversation, including the making of a request to speak with the borrower, the guidance given at sections 3.1 and 3.2 should be observed. - v.
+In the event that this mode of contact is pursued, any advice by the work place occupants (including the borrower) for the moneylender or debt collector to leave the premises should be adhered to, as a refusal to heed the advice may give rise to a case of trespass. - 3.4.3 A moneylender or debt collector may find it needful to contact the borrower via phone in the course of demanding payment of a defaulted loan.
 These phone communications should follow the guidance given at section 3.3.

-4 Advertisements & Publications
+4 ADVERTISEMENTS & PUBLICATIONS

-- 4.1 A licensed moneylender should ensure that all advertising and promotional materials are fair and reasonable, do not contain misleading information and comply with the "Registrar's Directions on Advertising & Marketing Activities of Licensed Moneylenders" ("Advertising & Marketing Directions"). - 4.2 A licensed moneylender should not broadcast or upload videos of debt collection activities on any online platforms. - 4.3 A moneylender should be ready to withdraw any advertising and promotional materials if they become aware that the information provided is not accurate, not clear, or misleading.
+- 4.1 A moneylender should ensure that all advertising and promotional materials are fair and reasonable, do not contain misleading information and comply with the "Registrar's Directions on Advertising & Marketing Activities of Licensed Moneylenders" ("Advertising & Marketing Directions"). - 4.2 A moneylender should not broadcast or upload videos of debt collection activities on any online platforms. - 4.3 A moneylender should be ready to withdraw any advertising and promotional materials in the event that they become aware that the information provided is not accurate, not clear, or misleading.